A Prairie HomeKit Companion: Controlling Accessories

 Once your Scene is named, tap Add Accessories, and then tap individual Accessories to add them to the Scene.
 Tap Done to move on.

-Next, you’ll be taken to a screen with the Scene Name, and the Accessories included in the Scene.
+Next, you’ll be taken to a screen with the Scene name, and the Accessories included in the Scene.
 Adjust the Accessories as you normally would.
 For instance, tap a smart bulb icon to turn it on in the Scene, or press and hold to adjust its brightness and color.

 Finally, at the bottom are options to Test This Scene, which activates it temporarily; Add Accessories, where you can modify the Accessories included in the Scene; and Show in Favorites, which I recommend enabling for essential Scenes.